dn-vm/dnvm/README.md

 # dnvm

-dnvm is the "dotnet version manager."
-Dnvm is a command-line interface for installing and updating different dotnet SDKs.
+Dnvm is a command-line program for installing and updating `dotnet` SDKs, targeted at Unix-like machines.

 ## Getting started